ncm/nytm-spelling-bee/article.md

 The body of `then_some()` is just a one-liner, but to be useful it needs to be standard.^[I do not dare to propose "`ergo_some()`".]

 The main loop is presented below, in two phases.
-The first half is where the program spends practically all its time.
+The first phase is where the program spends practically all its time.

 C++: